- Common EBIT formulas

 Interest interpretation

-If you have minimal debt, EBIT and pre-tax profit sit close together—fine.
+If you have minimal debt, EBIT and pre-tax profit sit close together, which is fine.
 If interest is large, EBIT tells the operational story separate from financing choices.

 Tax variability